someengineering/fixinventory/resotometrics/README.md

 As you can see, the instance type resource has a float attribute called `ondemand_cost` which is the hourly cost a cloud provider charges for this particular type of compute instance.
 In our aggregation query we now sum up the hourly cost of all currently running compute instances and export them as a metric named `instances_hourly_cost_estimate`.
 If we now export this metric into a timeseries DB like Prometheus we are able to plot our instance cost over time.

-This is the core functionality `restometrics` provides.
+This is the core functionality `resotometrics` provides.

 ## Contact